Arshitha/EC601-Task1/README.md

 Since all three of us are beginners we are focussing on using the project below to get used to working with GitHub.

 ## Project Description
- * The Module We Pick: EC601-Task1/modules/objdetect/src/cascadedetect.cpp
+ * The Module We Pick: EC601-Task1/modules/objdetect/src/cascadedetect.cpp Here is the link:https://github.com/Arshitha/EC601-Task1/blob/master/modules/objdetect/src/cascadedetect.cpp
  * It is an cpp file using opencv which can detect object.
 Within Threshold, it can seize image from camera and than detect the object in it, including the height, width and weight.
  * We, contributors, change the codes in cpp file.

+## Instruction
+ * THIS CODE DOESN'T COMPILE.
+USED THE FILE JUST TO UNDERSTAND GITHUB.
+ * IMPORTANT: READ BEFORE DOWNLOADING, COPYING, INSTALLING OR USING.
+ * By downloading, copying, installing or using the software you agree to this license.
+ * If you do not agree to this license, do not download, install, copy or use the software.
+ * Other instructions are in the cpp file.

 ## References below: